-A person in a geographical location without high populations or medical schools close by will be left with choosing a surgeon having less compact experience, but one should know the surgeon’s probable skill level before making up their mind on who and where their total hip replacement is to be done.
+A person in a geographical location without high populations or medical schools close by will be left with the choice of a surgeon with less compact experience, but one should know the surgeon’s probable skill level before making up their mind on who and where their total hip replacement is to be done.

 Sometimes it might make more sense to be willing to travel a couple of hours from home to have the surgery done.